How Fiberglass Pools Boost Home Value in Mississippi

 Quality decking and coping.
 The area surrounding your pool is the first thing buyers notice.
 Brushed concrete, natural stone, or quality pavers in good condition create an immediate impression of a well-cared-for outdoor space.
 Budget $3,000–$8,000 for quality decking—it is one of the highest-return pool investments.

 LED lighting.
 Modern LED pool lights transform the backyard at night and cost relatively little to install or retrofit.
 A color-changing LED system ($500–$1,500 installed) makes a dramatic visual impact in listing photos and evening showings.
-Our complete guide to LED lighting for fiberglass pools covers options in detail.

 Saltwater chlorination systems.
 Saltwater pools are in high demand among buyers who want lower-maintenance water care.
 A salt chlorine generator ($1,000–$2,500 installed) is a feature that real estate agents specifically highlight in listings because it signals a modern, easy-to-maintain pool.